immHassan/foodOrderingApp/README.md

 ### Features:

-    Foodie Can See List of Dishes Available: :heavy_check_mark:
+    Foodie Can See List of Dishes Available: :heavy_check_mark

     Foodie Can See Chef Dishes: :heavy_check_mark: